-The company does not anticipate that the carrying amount of the financial assets and financial liabilities recorded at end of the reporting period would significantly be different from the values that would eventually be received or settled.
+The company does not anticipate that the carrying amounts recorded at end of the reporting period would significantly be different from the values that would eventually be received or settled.

-5.3 Capital Risk Management Policies and Objectives
+5.3.
+Capital Risk Management Policies and Objectives

 The company manages its capital to ensure that the company is able to continue as a going concern and maintains an optimal capital structure so as to maximise shareholder value.